ubam/ubfr-docs/internal/Quick_Links.md

-# UBports First Responders (UBFR) Qucik Links Document
+# UBports First Responders (UBFR) Quick Links Document

 Description: To provide guidance for posting to new members in the main Telegram Supergroup.
 Information on typical welcoming greetings as well as links to important information to get started using Ubuntu Touch.